-Although Michigan is one of a growing number of states that has legalized the medical use of marijuana as well as recreational use, both state and federal criminal statutes are still very much alive that make it illegal to use, possess, grow or distribute marijuana in Michigan.
-Michigan marijuana offense attorney Paul J. Tafelski understands that an arrest for a violation of any of these laws requires an aggressive defense in order to protect your freedom and your future.
+Although Michigan is one of a growing number of states that has legalized the medical use of marijuana as well as recreational use, both state and federal criminal statutes are still very much alive that make it illegal to use, possess, grow or distribute marijuana in Michigan under many circumstances.
+Michigan marijuana offense attorneys at Michigan Defense Law understand that an arrest for a violation of any of the laws related to marijuana require an aggressive defense in order to protect your freedom and your future.

 If you have been arrested for a marijuana offense in Michigan, take control of your future by retaining the services of an experienced and dedicated Michigan marijuana offense lawyer today.
-Contact the Michigan Defense Law immediately.
+Contact Michigan Defense Law immediately.